 AFP (Alfa-fetoprotein) - Hepatitis C for Patients

 AFP is a protein that is present in patients with liver disease.
 AFP is also a "tumor marker" and may be used to see if a patient has liver cancer.
 (Liver cancer is also called hepatocellular carcinoma).

 A high level of AFP might mean that a patient has liver cancer.
 However, sometimes the AFP is high when there is active liver disease but no cancer.
 Usually, the AFP test needs to be interpreted by a doctor in combination with pictures of the liver taken with ultrasound or CT scan.

 Other things to know:

-- An elevated AFP level needs to be interpreted by your doctor.
-A high AFP level may just mean you have an active liver.
+- A mildly elevated AFP level needs to be interpreted by your provider.
+A high AFP level may just mean you have active liver inflammation.

 - AFP can be elevated in other types of cancers and in a normal pregnancy.